-The Sigal Museum is Northampton County, Pennsylvania's leading institution of local history, and home to significant collections of pre-European settlement artifacts, decorative arts and textiles, farming implements and colonial furniture.
-The Museum opened in summer of 2010, offering its visitors interactive exhibits, self-guided and docent-led tours, special children's programs, and a lecture series on local and American history.
-It is one of four museums operated by the Northampton County Historical & Genealogical Society (NCHGS) in Easton, the county seat.
-In addition to its exhibits, the Sigal Museum is home to the Jane S. Moyer Library, providing vast and often rare resources for students, scholars, and genealogical researchers.
+The Sigal Museum is Northampton County, Pennsylvania's leading institution of local history, and home to significant collections of pre-European settlement artifacts, decorative arts, textiles, farming implements, colonial furniture, and much more.
+The museum opened in the summer of 2010, offering its visitors interactive exhibits, self-guided and docent-led tours, special children's programs, and a lecture series on local and American history.
+It is one of four museums and historic sites operated by Northampton County Historical and Genealogical Society in the county seat of Easton.
+In addition to its exhibits, the Sigal Museum is home to the Jane S. Moyer Library, which provides a wealth of resources for students, scholars, and genealogical researchers.

-The Charles Chrin Changing Gallery serves as a showcase for special exhibits, highlighting collections of the Northampton County Historical & Genealogical Society and its partners.
+The Charles Chrin Gallery serves as a showcase for rotating special exhibits that highlight collections of Northampton County Historical and Genealogical Society and its partners.

-The Museum serves as a gathering place and a cultural center, visited by youth and adults for programs in fraktur art, on Lenape Lifeways, and story-telling.
-Works by current regional artists have also found a home in this center for old and new history, and are highlighted on a rotating basis.
+The Sigal Museum serves as a gathering place and a cultural center, visited by youth and adults for programs on history, Lenape Lifeways, storytelling, and art and film series.
+Works by regional artists have also found a home in this center for old and new history, and are highlighted on a rotating basis.

-This opulent Victorian home at 4th and Ferry was once the Society headquarters.
-Now it is open for house museum tours and soon the NCHGS Textile Resource Center.
+This opulent Victorian home was once the Society headquarters.
+Open for house tours and soon the NCHGS Textile Resource Center.

-Easton's oldest building which contains the last remaining Northampton County colonial-era court room.
+Easton's oldest remaining building.
+It has a long and rich history, and contains the last remaining Northampton County colonial-era courtroom.

 Jacob Nicholas House

 This property is named for its first resident who lived there from 1807 - 1832.
 Nicholas was a wood turner and later a Durham boat captain.